 Again, this problem will require you to make sure you have enough litter boxes to go around and that they’re spread out in different locations.
 If you find you’re dealing with a consistently aggressive or jealous cat, you may need professional help from your vet or a veterinary behaviorist.

-Dealing with cat urine all over the house is nobody’s idea of a good time, even the most dedicated kitty lover.
-Discovering whether your cat is spraying or peeing inappropriately is the first step towards a cleaner house and a lot less hassle.
-Always remember to see your vet in order to rule out a medical issue first or if you’re finding yourself frustrated trying to solve the riddle of your cat’s spraying or peeing.
+Dealing with cat urine all over the house is nobody’s idea of a good time, even for the most dedicated kitty lover.
+Discovering whether your cat is spraying or peeing inappropriately is the first step toward a cleaner house.
+Always remember to see your vet in order to rule out a medical issue first.
 Remember, your cat can’t tell you why they’re behaving the way they are, and spraying or peeing inappropriately is often the only cry for help they know how to make.

 - How Do Cats Mark Their Territory?
 5 Common Ways Explained